 Do you have to let Peach seeds dry before planting?

-It is necessary to dry the Peach pits or seeds before letting them go through the cold stratification to hold mold from growing.
+Drying the Peach pits or seeds before letting them go through the cold stratification is necessary to keep mold from growing.

 From Editorial Team